SkyeHoefling/ahoefling.github.io/_posts/2017-10-23-VSTS-DNN-Dev-Ops-Continuous-Integration-Continuous-Delivery-Builds-Azure.md

 After using several DNN Modules I have found that building, releasing and deploying modules can be a very manual process.
 This is true for modules that are released outside of your organization or modules that are released internally in your website.

 ## Installing vs Side-Loading Modules ##
-when building a DNN Module when you build the module in release mode you generate a `.zip` installer file.
+When you build a DNN Module in release mode you generate a `.zip` installer file.
 This installer file can be bolted into your website and run necessary install scripts such as SQL scripts.
 After a project is installed a common approach is side-loading updates, where the administrator just copies over the latest assemblies and code files.

-While side-loading your module is an easy way to patch and update your module I find it a more apprioprate solution to use the installer to properly upgrade your module.
-Using the installer the module will properly update it's version number which will allow the Development and Quality Assurance teams to proplery verify the modules are working as designed.
+While side-loading your module is an easy way to patch and update your module I find a more apprioprate solution is to use the installer to properly upgrade your module.
+Using the installer the module will properly update it's version number which will allow the Development and Quality Assurance teams to properly verify the modules are working as designed.

 ## Pre-Reqs ##
 This tutorial will walk you through installing DNN Community Edition and set up VSTS builds that create versioned installer files and deploys the website to Azure.